 Disambiguation — most content I’ve seen on hierarchies muddies the waters between technical theory and real-world use cases (if I may reuse this rather hideous example), so I hope to more effectively handle those contexts separately before synthesising them.
 I also hope to deliberately address the vocabulary of hierarchies and disambiguate terms I often see confused, such as the relationship between “parent/child tables” (such as order headers and order line items), and “parent/child hierarchies”, which at first glance have nothing in common (but are actually related).

 Data Model — I’m also not satisfied with the data model(s) most authors have put forth for hierarchies.
-So, I’ll share a generic data model that hopefully serves as a stronger starting point for hierarchies, and I’ll also spend time discussing the tradeoffs of a schema-on-write model vs. schema-on-read for processing hierarchical data.
+So, I’ll share a few generic data models (and iterations thereof) that can accommodate both the ingestion layer and consumption layer of the most common types of hierarchies (parent/child, level, unbalanced, ragged, heterogenous, time-dependent, etc.) along with a brief discussion of the tradeoffs of a schema-on-write model vs. schema-on-read for hierarchy processing data pipelines.

 Graphs

 As alluded to above, I want to ground this discussion of hierarchies in terms of their “super structure” — graphs.
-Bear with me, as this is going to go down a bit of a rabbit hole, but I promise it’ll be worth your time in better framing hierarchies themselves.
+This will lead us down a bit of a rabbit hole, but will ultimately help in better framing the discussion of hierarchies and their role as a type of data structure.

-To being, what is meant by the term “graph”?
-As always, it depends.
-In the context of BI, one might immediately think of something like a line graph visualisation in Tableau, for example.
+To begin, what is meant by the term “graph”?
+In the context of BI, one might immediately think of something like a visual graph, such as a line chart in a BI tool like Tableau, for example.

 However, the academic concept of a graph from computer science describes a data structure that represents “things” and their relationships to one another.
 More specifically, these “things” are referred to as nodes (or sometimes “vertices”), and the relationships between nodes are referred to as edges.